-For the last two weeks you got a peek behind the curtain of my biggest launch yet.
+For the last two posts you got a peek behind the curtain of my first six-figure launch.
 I told you what went right and wrong and everything in between.

 I also told you why one-on-one services are far more profitable than large group programs, and I promised to reveal some numbers to prove why.